Specialization of Difference Equations and High Frobenius Powers: The Transformal Henselization

 Furthermore, we assert that whenever $\widetilde{F}$ and $K$ are jointly embedded over $F$ in a third model of $\VFA$, then they are linearly disjoint over $F$ in that extension.
 For suppose given a nontrivial linear combination $\sum a_{i}b_{i}=0$ where $a_{i}\in\widetilde{F}$ and the $b_{i}\in K$ are not all zero.
 Rescaling, we may assume that the $b_{i}$ all lie in $\mathcal{O}_{K}$ and at least one is of valuation zero.
 Now $\widetilde{F}$ is trivially valued; applying the residue map and using the fact that $F$ is a field of representatives for $K$ we find that the $a_{i}$ must have been linearly dependent over $F$ to begin with.
 In fact, this shows that the valuation on the tensor product is unique, since we are forced to set $v\left(\sum a_{i}b_{i}\right)=\min vb_{i}$ for $a_{i}\in\widetilde{F}$ linearly independent over $F$ and $b_{i}\in K$ not all zero.
 This formula is compatible with the action of $\sigma$, so $\left(1\right)$, $\left(2\right)$ and $\left(3\right)$ follow.

 It remains to show $\left(4\right)$.
-We may assume that $\widetilde{F}$ and $K$ are algebraically closed, and that $\widetilde{F}$ is of finite algebraic transcendence degree over $F$, in which case Corollary \ref{abhyankarcriterion} applies. \end{proof} \textbf{Proof of Theorem \ref{transformalhenselization}} By Lemma \ref{reductionarch} it will be sufficient to handle the case where $K$ is transformally Archimedean and transformally Henselian.
+We may assume that $\widetilde{F}$ and $K$ are algebraically closed, and that $\widetilde{F}$ is of finite algebraic transcendence degree over $F$; then the Henselian hull of $\widetilde{K}$ is the strictly Henselian hull of a finitely generated abstract Abhyankar extension of $K$ (generated by a transcendence basis of $\widetilde{F}$ over $F$, in which case Corollary \ref{abhyankarcriterion} applies. \end{proof} \textbf{Proof of Theorem \ref{transformalhenselization}} By Lemma \ref{reductionarch} it will be sufficient to handle the case where $K$ is transformally Archimedean and transformally Henselian.
 Let us fix, once and for all, a field of representatives $F$ for the valuation of $K$, and assume given an abstract transformally algebraic extension $\widetilde{F}$ of $F$.
 Let $\widetilde{K}$ be the absolute transformal Henselization of $\widetilde{F}\otimes_{F}K$, equipped with the canonical valuation of the previous Lemma.

 Let $L$ be a transformally Henselian model of $\VFA$ over $K$.
 By the universal property of the absolute transformal Henselization in the transformally Archimedean settings, applying \ref{canonicalva} again, we have the following canonical bijections induced by restriction: